bmuhwezi/git-commit--m-Initial-commit-SME-electricity-geospatial-analysis-pipeline-/README.md

-# Kenya SME Electricity Geospatial Analysis
+# Effects of Complementary Infrastructure on SME electricity consumption in Kenya
 A comprehensive geospatial analysis pipeline for examining Small and Medium Enterprise (SME) electricity consumption patterns in Kenya using multiple spatial features.

 ## Overview